BlockchainBrain/docs/wallet/updateexistingcoldwallet.rst

 Start the MN from the Cold Wallet
 ------------------------------------

 .. warning:: It is very important that you let the MasterNode Hot wallet synchronize for a couple of hours prior to starting it from the Cold wallet.
-If you attempt to start it before it isfully synchronized then it will fail.
+If you attempt to start it before it is fully synchronized then it will expire after 60 minutes.
 Both the Cold and Hot wallets need to be on same version/protocol to activate the MasterNode.

 **NOTE:** If you can update and restart your MasterNode within 1 hour, then it won't require a restart and should stay enabled.
 However, if you are updating to a wallet with a different protocol then you must re-activate your node from the Cold Wallet regardless of whether you did the migration in less than one hour.

 .. _startmasternode_updateexisting:

 1. There are three ways that you can start the MasterNode from the Cold Wallet.
-Below are the three options to register the MasterNode.
+Below are the three options to activate the MasterNode.

 * Option 1.
 Open the Masternodes tab, select the MasterNode that you want to start, and click the button **Start alias**
 * Option 2.
 Open the Masternodes tab and click the button **Start all**